vivekpseudo/fin-safar/README.md

 FinSafar is a gamified financial literacy learning platform designed to empower users across India with essential financial knowledge.
 Through interactive modules, role-playing personas, and engaging mini-games, users learn about saving, investing, fraud prevention, and budgeting.

+## 📱 Mobile App

+The FinSafar platform also includes a fully featured React Native mobile application for iOS and Android.
+For instructions on how to run, build, and deploy the mobile app, please check out the [Mobile App README](./mobile_app/README.md).

 ## 🚀 Features

 *   **Role-Based Learning**: Tailored learning paths for different user personas: